Understanding the environmental impacts of NFTs and exploring greener alternatives

 There are multiple options to migrate towards green NFTs that operate on clean energy and consume less electricity.

 The Proof of Stake system is the most energy-efficient mechanism in the existing blockchain ecosystem.
 As already explained above, PoS relies on staking nodes to validate transactions.
 Thus, even Ethereum is upgrading to a Proof of Stake system that will reduce its energy consumption by a staggering 99%.

-The Merge to Ethereum’s Proof of Stake protocol is expected to happen by the middle of this year.
+The Merge to Ethereum’s Proof of Stake protocol happened in September, 2022.
 Eventually, Ethereum will have 64 shard chains connected to a Beacon Chain, which will serve as the consensus layer that will coordinate the network.
 With most NFTs on Ethereum shifting to PoS, crypto art will start polluting less than it does now.